Businessman concerned after malicious destruction of his property

 Businessman concerned after malicious destruction of his propertyDominica News Online - Tuesday, March 7th, 2017 at 3:33 PM

-The owner of Caribbean Concrete Limited, Chris Walters is expressing concerns over what he described as a malicious act against him after his backhoe was destroyed by fire in Corona.
+The owner of Caribbean Concrete Limited, Chris Walters is expressing concern over what he described as a malicious act against him after his backhoe was destroyed by fire in Corona.

 The exact time the machine was burnt is unknown but he told Dominica News Online (DNO) that at about 6:30 am on Tuesday, he received some disturbing news from a friend that the backhoe was discovered destroyed by fire.